microsoft/AzureTrailblazerAcademy/month3/lab_devops/README.md

     For this task, you will be creating a new work item that simulates having a task for the developer to complete that will be eventually be associated to a pull request.

-    On the left navigation, select **Boards**, then use the green plus symbol in the `New` column to add a new work item.
+    On the left navigation, select **Boards** and then click on **Boards**.
+Use the green plus symbol in the `New` column to add a new work item.
 Make sure to create the new work item as a `Product Backlog Item`.

     >**Note**: Instead of `Product Backlog Item`, you may see `User Story` or `TODO`, depending on what methodology you chose when you setup your organization (such as Agile, Scrum, or CMMI).